df-upwork/proposals/daily/2025/12/16/01/steps/05 - Сокращение/req/composite.md

 As a result, a record of the form `selector1._domainkey.yourdomain.com.yourdomain.com` is created, which is technically correct but is located at the wrong address.
 The Microsoft Defender validator queries the expected address `selector1._domainkey.yourdomain.com` and receives an `NXDOMAIN` response, which blocks activation.
 2) `⋇2`
-It is possible that you use a DNS provider with CDN functionality (most often Cloudflare) and have left the proxying mode (orange cloud) enabled for DKIM records.
+It is possible that the DNS provider (e.g. Cloudflare) has proxying enabled for DKIM records.
-In this mode, the DNS server returns A records with the proxy server IP addresses instead of a CNAME pointing to `onmicrosoft.com`.
+In this mode, the DNS server returns A records instead of a CNAME pointing to `onmicrosoft.com`.
-Microsoft 365 requires a non-proxied CNAME record for ownership verification and the operation of the automatic key rotation mechanism.
+Microsoft 365 requires a non-proxied CNAME for verification and key rotation.
-Breaking the CNAME chain results in Defender being unable to verify the configuration, even if the record is published.
+Thus, Microsoft Defender cannot verify the configuration despite the published record.
 3) `⋇3`
-This hypothesis is based on the architectural features of the distributed cloud system Exchange Online, where a temporary or permanent desynchronization between the graphical user interface (GUI) and the actual state of objects in the backend is possible.
-An example of the problem: https://www.reddit.com/r/sysadmin/comments/11itcpm In the Microsoft 365 ecosystem, DKIM configuration management is performed via `DkimSigningConfig` objects stored in the Azure Active Directory directory service and replicated to Exchange Online Protection (EOP) transport servers.
-Documented cases are known where the «Enable DKIM» toggle in the Microsoft Defender portal (security.microsoft.com) is displayed as greyed out or is in the «Enabled» position, but in fact, email signing is not performed.
-This state, called «stuck state», occurs when the configuration change command from the GUI was not correctly processed by the domain controller or did not undergo full replication across all geographic zones.
-Even with absolutely correct and validated DNS records, the transport service does not start adding the DKIM-Signature header, since the internal Enabled flag for the given domain remains at the value $false.
-Moreover, an attempt to toggle the switch again in the GUI often does not lead to rectifying the situation, as the interface uses cached data about the object state.
+It could be a desynchronization between the Microsoft Defender portal and the backend Exchange Online configuration.
+The internal `DkimSigningConfig` object often remains disabled even if the interface displays the status as «Enabled».
+Consequently, the system fails to append signatures despite the presence of correct DNS records.
+Attempts to update the configuration via the portal often fail due to cached data.
+An example of the problem: https://www.reddit.com/r/sysadmin/comments/11itcpm
 ~~~

 # 2.